ExpressionEngine/ExpressionEngine/README.md

 # ExpressionEngine CMS

 ExpressionEngine is an open-source CMS for developers and agencies building custom websites.
-Model your content with Channels and custom fields, then publish it through templates you control.

 **[Get started](#how-to-install) · [Documentation](https://docs.expressionengine.com/latest/) · [Community](#help-and-resources)**

 ## Why ExpressionEngine?

-- **Custom content structures:** [Channels](https://docs.expressionengine.com/latest/getting-started/the-big-picture.html#channels), custom fields, and relationships let you define content around your project, from news articles to staff profiles and product catalogs.
+- **Model your content:** Define content types, called [Channels](https://docs.expressionengine.com/latest/getting-started/the-big-picture.html#channels), with custom fields and relationships for articles, staff profiles, or products.
-- **Control over the frontend:** Write your own HTML and insert ExpressionEngine tags to display content, keeping control of your site's markup and design.
+- **Bring your own HTML:** Add template tags to your markup to publish content in any design.
-- **Tools for content authors:** Publishing layouts organize editing fields; rich text editing and live preview help authors prepare content and check it in the site's design.
+- **Tailor the editing experience:** Arrange fields with publishing layouts, edit rich text, and preview changes in your site's design.
-- **Member management:** Roles and permissions let you manage different types of users and control their access to content and administration tools.
+- **Manage member access:** Use roles and permissions to control access to content and administration tools.
-- **Extensibility:** Use add-ons or build your own with documented [extension points](https://docs.expressionengine.com/latest/development/addon-development-overview.html) to meet project-specific needs.
+- **Extend your site:** Browse [add-ons](https://expressionengine.com/add-ons) or [build your own](https://docs.expressionengine.com/latest/development/addon-development-overview.html).

 ## Your markup, powered by your content

-Channels organize content into entries with fields you define.
-Templates determine how that content appears.

 Connect your code to your content with simple template tags: